smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 The throne room of King Minos stretched before them, painted columns rising into shadow.
-Their escort's boots echoed against polished stone.
+The  escort's boots echoed against polished stone.
 Daedalus's stomach clenched with each step.
 Beside him, Sisyphus walked with unnerving steadiness.
-The man's calm made Daedalus's own terror feel even more maddening.
+The new assistant's calm made Daedalus's own terror feel even more maddening.
 In his arms, the leather portfolio grew heavier.
-Three hours of desperate creativity that would either satisfy the monster who ruled Crete or provide fresh entertainment through their deaths.
+Hours of desperate creativity that would either satisfy the tyrant who ruled Crete or provide fresh entertainment through their deaths.

-*Icarus would be fourteen now*.
-The thought struck without warning, as it always did in moments of stress. *Old enough to appreciate architectural beauty, young enough to still believe his father-*.
+Icarus would be fourteen now.
+The thought struck without warning, as it always did in moments of stress.
+Old enough to appreciate architectural beauty, young enough to still believe his father-.
 Daedalus's hand moved unconsciously to his chest, where he kept a small bronze compass his son made before Minos took him.
 Its weight was both a comfort and torment.

 The throne itself sat on a raised plate at the chamber's far end, carved from a single block of black marble.
 Upon it sat King Minos, motionless as the stone itself but infinitely more dangerous.
 Shadows under his eyes had deepened since the last architectural review.

 To his right, Queen Pasiphaë stood in formal posture, hands clasped.
 The golden brooch on her neck caught the lamplight - Daedalus's own work, commissioned years ago.
 Perfect symmetry in the design, each horn precisely angled.
 He'd been proud of it once.

 Her eyes were fixed on Sisyphus.
 The same careful study she'd shown Daedalus - learning everything about him within a month.
 He'd been simple, really.
-But as she watched Sisyphus now, something shifted in her expression.
-This one wasn't simple
+But as she watched Sisyphus now, her expression shifted.
+This one wasn't simple.

 Minos didn't acknowledge their approach, his attention fixed on a scroll, drawings from the previous assistant.

-"Your Majesty," Daedalus forced out, willing his voice to steadiness his hands couldn't achieve, "we bring initial modifications to the labyrinth design, accounting for the recent developments."
+"Your Majesty," Daedalus forced out, willing his voice to steadiness his hands couldn't achieve, "as requested, we bring initial modifications to the labyrinth design."

-Minos raised his head with the deliberate slowness.
-Those dark eyes fixed first on him with familiar contempt, then shifted to Sisyphus with the calculating assessment of someone evaluating a new blade's sharpness.
+Minos raised his head with deliberate slowness.
+Those dark eyes fixed first on him with familiar contempt, then shifted to Sisyphus, looking through him as if evaluating whether he was worth noticing at all.

 "Show me," the King commanded.

 Daedalus unrolled their drawings, muscle memory taking over where courage failed.
-The modifications they'd sketched were good work - he knew this with the part of his mind that remained objective about craft even as the rest of him screamed.
+The modifications they'd sketched were good work - he knew this with the part of his mind that remained objective about craft.
 Reinforced chambers where the beast had broken through.
 New passage configurations that accounted for its growing intelligence.
 Adaptive sections that could evolve with their prisoner.

-"The beast has grown stronger since the last tribute," Daedalus explained, his stylus moving with the precision that had once built temples.
-"These modifications account for its increased size and intelligence.
-The walls must be thicker here, the passages more complex there.
-And these chambers-" He indicated the interconnected spaces he'd designed with bitter expertise. "—allow for systematic testing of the maze's effectiveness."
+"The beast has grown stronger," Daedalus explained, his stylus moving with the precision that had once built temples.
+"The walls must be thicker here, the passages more complex there.
+These chambers-" He indicated the interconnected spaces he'd designed with bitter expertise.

 He watched Minos study the plans with an absorption that reminded Daedalus of his own focus when solving architectural problems.
-The King's fingers traced certain passages while ignoring others, and Daedalus felt a sick recognition—Minos didn't just want functional cruelty; he wanted elegant cruelty.
+The King's fingers traced certain passages while ignoring others, and Daedalus felt a sick recognition - Minos didn't just want functional cruelty, he wanted elegant cruelty.
 Artful suffering.
 The kind Daedalus had become expert at providing.

 "This section," Minos said, tapping a confluence of passages near the labyrinth's heart.
 "Too straightforward.
 A clever tribute might navigate it too quickly."
 He looked at Sisyphus.
-"What would you do to... complicate matters?"
+"What would you do to complicate matters?"

 Sisyphus studied the junction.
 Daedalus held his breath - if he suggested anything merciful, anything weak-

 "I don't know yet," Sisyphus said.
 "I'd need to see how the stone moves in that configuration.
 Whether the angles create natural confusion or require artificial-"

-"I didn't ask for a lecture on methodology."
+"I didn't ask for a lecture."
 Minos's voice went flat.
 "I asked what you would do."

 Daedalus felt sweat prickle his scalp.
 This was the test.
 Minos didn't tolerate uncertainty.

 "Build a false exit," Sisyphus said finally.
 "Right here.
 Let them think they've solved it.
 Then when they step through-" He traced a line with his finger. "-the passage loops back to the feeding chamber.
 Their own hope delivers them."

 The silence stretched.
-Minos's fingers drummed once against the marble armrest.
+Minos's fingers drummed against the marble armrest.

 "Adequate," he said, setting down the scroll.
 "You'll refine it during construction.
 I expect improvements."

-Adequate wasn't approval.
-It was provisional survival.

 The King rose from his throne with the fluid grace of a predator sated but not satisfied.
 "Work begins immediately.
 I want to see structural progress by week's end, and full implementation of these modifications within the month."
 His gaze shifted between them like a blade testing edges.
 "Begone!"

 As guards escorted them from the throne room, Sisyphus walked beside him in contemplative silence, his gaze fixed on something distant.
 Daedalus wanted to warn him that it only got worse, that each compromise carved away another piece of whatever soul remained.
 But what was the point?
 They would both learn soon enough.

-The portfolio's leather bit into his forearm—filled with designs for future horrors.
-Necessary horrors, he told himself. *Perdix would have found a better way.* The thought struck uninvited. *He was brilliant, could see solutions in-*
+The portfolio's leather bit into his forearm, filled with designs for future horrors.
+Necessary horrors, he told himself.
+Perdix would have found a better way.
+The thought struck uninvited.
+He was brilliant, could see solutions in-

 No. He crushed that thought before it could finish.
 The memory of his nephew's eyes, wide with surprise as he fell, threatened to surface.
 Daedalus forced it down with practiced efficiency.
 Some thoughts were too dangerous to examine in daylight.

 Everyone serves something, he'd told Sisyphus.
 His hand found the compass in his pocket again.
 Icarus had been so proud making it, the bronze still rough where his small fingers hadn't quite smoothed the edges.
 Daedalus tightened his grip until the metal bit into his palm.

----

 The palace corridors seemed to multiply as they walked, each turn revealing another passage decorated with frescoes of bulls and dolphins.
 The guards ahead moved with practiced efficiency, one young, one old.